nebula-protocol/nebula-contracts/contracts/nebula-airdrop/README.md

 ### LatestStage

-Returns the latest stage containing a merkle root in the airdrop contract.
+Returns the latest stage containing a Merkle root in the airdrop contract.

 ```json
 {